msjarrett/exercises/adventofcode2022/README.md

     * I was hoping for a more Kotlin-y way to flatten a tree, while not spamming new lists on the heap.
 There seems to be at least a few options to pursue here, and at least I can try to work in `tailrec`.
+* Day 8: Kotlin Arrays are the WORST!
+I did a simple 2D array solution to start, but then started breaking down into functions and actually using a few lambdas.